-Watch our webinar, Florida’s Phase 3 and What it Means to You, where industry experts – Attorney Donna DiMaggio Berger of Becker and Kim Pinillos, FirstService Residential Vice President – answered the most pressing questions from board members about how to do what’s best for their communities and residents.
+Also, for more assistance watch our webinar, Florida’s Phase 3 and What it Means to You, where industry experts – Attorney Donna DiMaggio Berger of Becker and Kim Pinillos, FirstService Residential Vice President – answered the most pressing questions from board members about how to do what’s best for their communities and residents.

 Below are the answers to the most frequently asked questions from board members like you.
+Utilize these Florida phase 3 property management guidlines to stay compliant.

 The Phase 3 reopen order issued by Governor DeSantis is an executive order directed at businesses and stimulating the economy – particularly restaurants – giving them some guidance with regard to what they can and can’t do in terms of indoor dining and capacity.